A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

 \subsection{Variation Over Level Sets}

 Given the distinctive behavior of each measure, they jointly provide a more detailed characterization of distributional shape.
-Sharpness and variance, in particular, exhibit a reciprocal relationship: variance measures spatial dispersion as sharpness measures concentration.
-Considered together, they distinguish between more or less sharp and more or less spatially spread out distributions within each other's level sets, revealing differences in distributional shape that either measure alone would miss.
-Sharpness and entropy, by contrast, have a more complex relationship: for a given sharpness set, entropy is minimized by distributions that exhibit more regular structure; namely, distributions that spread mass equally among a subset of the outcomes or, particularly with greater sharpness scores, single-peaked distributions.
-For a given entropy set, sharpness is maximized by more concentrated distributions, achieved through peakedness, or at lower entropy, by more confident suppression of low probability outcomes.
+Sharpness and variance have a natural reciprocal relationship: variance measures spatial dispersion as sharpness measures concentration.
+Considered together, they distinguish more or less sharp and more or less spatially spread out distributions within each other's level sets, revealing differences in distributional shape that either measure alone would miss.
+Sharpness and entropy have a dual relationship: when either measure is fixed, the other varies between a top-n concentrated (minimum entropy and sharpness) and an exponential distribution (maximum entropy and sharpness).

 We begin by exploring the relationship between entropy and sharpness.
 Figure~\ref{fig:overlay1} illustrates how the two measures vary with respect to one another on the 2-simplex.